dahak-metagenomics/dahak-taco/docs/intro/intro.md

 }
 ```

-Some parameters are named according to the app or rule
+Most parameters are listed under the app that uses them.
-that uses them.
-Others are used by several rules and
+Some parameters are common to a large number of tasks,
-have a more generic group name.
+so are defined under a group like "reads".

 ### Example Workflow Parameters File